cadri20/SimpleKernel/README.md

 I want to learn how does OS work and this is main reason why I've started this project.

-At this moment system is working in 32-bit protected mode only

 # Getting started

 #### Requirements